 The process should be straightforward but there are often delays in receive benefits and insurance companies deny valid claims.
 Because you could lose your right to receive compensation if you fail to follow all procedures, it is often helpful to consult with an experienced workers’ compensation attorney for assistance filing a claim.

 A Bloomington Workers’ Comp Attorney You Can Trust

-If you have been injured on the job, it is in your best interest to consult with an attorney before you provide any statements or sign any documents regarding your workers’ comp claim.
+If you have been injured on the job, it is in your best interest to consult with an attorney before you provide any statements or sign any documents regarding your workers’ compensation claim.

-Contact The Ken Nunn Law Office any time of day or night through our online Live Chat feature or call 1-800-CALL-KEN or 1-800-225-5536 to schedule a free legal consultation.
+Contact The Ken Nunn Law Office any time of day or night through our free online form or call 1-800-CALL-KEN or 1-800-225-5536 to schedule a free legal consultation.